Tanzyingsz/DDM-Dissertation/dev diary.md

 Overview of everyday progress.
 **7 JUNE**
+Organize the questionnaire result.
+Draft the project brief.

+**7 JUNE**
 Stroytelling website questionnaire collection 3/10.
 Analysis the 10storytelling websites.
 Sketch the logo.
 Prepare for filling the proejct list.
 Begin to answer the question list sent by John 1/22.